temporalio/documentation/docs/application-development/foundations.md

 ---
 id: foundations
-title: Developer's Guide - Foundations
+title: Developer's guide - Foundations
 sidebar_label: Foundations
 description: The Foundations section of the Temporal Developer's guide covers the minimum set of concepts and implementation details needed to build and run a Temporal Application – that is, all the relevant steps to start a Workflow Execution that executes an Activity.
 toc_max_heading_level: 4